‘Sons Of Anarchy’ Star Charlie Hunnam Planning A Surprise Cameo On ‘Mayans MC’?

 Sons of Anarchy star Charlie Hunnam has long been rumored to be reprising his role as Jax Teller on Kurt Sutter’s new spin-off, Mayans MC.
-Even though his character died during the series finale, Celebrity Dirty Laundry is reporting that Hunnam hasn’t ruled out a surprise cameo just yet.
+Even though his character died during the series finale, Celeb Dirty Laundry is reporting that Hunnam hasn’t ruled out a surprise cameo just yet.

 Will Hunnam appear as Jax one last time when Mayans MC premieres later this year?